WELCOMING THE WORLD TO CALGARY

 Marketing Calgary as an international tourist destination takes a collaborative effort – and significant dollars.
 Since 2005, the Calgary Hotel Association has invested $90 million through its partnerships in marketing Calgary to the world.
 These funds have been generated by members who participate in the Calgary Hotel Association’s Destination Marketing Fund (DMF).
 Participating DMF hotels voluntarily contribute 3% of their gross revenue to the fund to support destination marketing initiatives.
 Similar to airport improvement fees, DMFs are common in tourism-oriented cities in Canada and the United States.
 The fee is not legislated by government.

-Currently, 80% of Calgary Hotel Association members participate in the DMF program – and these members make up more than 70% of the total hotel rooms in Calgary, participate in the DMF program.
+Currently, more than 80% of Calgary Hotel Association members participate in the DMF program – and these members make up more than 70% of the total hotel rooms in Calgary, participate in the DMF program.
 The majority of DMF funding goes to Tourism Calgary and Meetings and Conventions Calgary.
 Remaining dollars are allocated to Calgary Arts Development, WinSport, Calgary Stampede, and Calgary Economic Development.
 The 2018 DMF funding allocation is shown below.

 We believe in consumer choice.
 We all have a role to play in providing the public with accommodation options.
 We also believe that it’s important to apply a level playing field to all competing industries.
 Home-sharing services should be expected to have a business license, pay taxes, and adhere to common rules of regulation.
 Through a level playing field, we can compete for consumers in a way that’s fair.
 We’re also willing to share our best-practices know-how to home-sharing individuals to help them provide higher quality customer service.
 By working together, we can create an even stronger tourism ecosystem and live up to our collective identity as the Ultimate Host City.